tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 Some reasons to panic
 * continuing could be insecure or harmful
 * when calling external code and there is no way to fix the problem
+* Invalid inputs from code.
+The user code should coder needs to fix the problem, not the code. i.e. the solution is to stop sending bad arguments

 Some reasons not to panic
 * when failure is expected sometimes